manoaswapshop/manoaswapshop.github.io/README.md

 # manoaswapshop.github.io
-Home page for the Manoa Swap Shop
+This repository contains the documentation for The Manoa Swap Shop.